-On 1 November 2017 The Medical Council of New Zealand (the Council) is introducing a new method of primary source verification using the Educational Commission for Foreign Medical Graduates’ Electronic Portfolio of International Credentials (ECFMG’s EPIC) service.
+The Medical Council of New Zealand (the Council) recently introduced a new method of primary source verification using the Educational Commission for Foreign Medical Graduates’ Electronic Portfolio of International Credentials (ECFMG’s EPIC) service.
 Please visit the NZMC website for more details about these changes and information on enrolling.
 We encourage you to begin this process as soon as possible.